Rendi-Hidayat/Languages-that-must-be-mastered-to-become-an-ethical-hacker/README.md

-# Bahasa yang harus dikuasai untuk menjadi Ethical Hacker
+# Languages ​​that must be mastered to become an Ethical Hacker
 Here are some languages ​​that must be mastered to become an Ethical Hacker:

  **1. HTML**